TriPlaneNet: An Encoder for EG3D Inversion: Related Work

-\textbf{Inversion of 3D GANs}.
-Unlike the 2D case, the inversion of a 3D GAN is a significantly more advanced problem due to the arising ambiguity: the latent code must be both compliant with the target image and correspond to its plausible 3D representation.
-While PTI remains a universal method that solves this problem for an arbitrary generator, recent art demonstrates the quality rapidly declines when the PTI inversion result is rendered from a novel view.
-The suggested ways of resolving this fidelity-consistency tradeoff for an arbitrary 3D GAN include incorporating multi-view consistency regularizers~\cite{li20223d}, augmenting training with surrogate mirrored images~\cite{yin20223d}, or using depth information when available~\cite{ko20233d}.
-Our work employs a convolutional encoder and utilizes the EG3D tri-plane structure to improve the 3D consistency of the inverted rendering without additional multi-view constraints required during training.
+\textbf{Inversion of 3D GAN.} Unlike the 2D case, the inversion of a 3D GAN is a significantly more advanced problem due to the arising ambiguity: the latent code must be both compliant with the target image and correspond to its plausible 3D representation.
+While PTI remains a universal method that solves this problem for an arbitrary generator, recent art demonstrates that the quality rapidly declines when the PTI inversion result is rendered from a novel view.
+The suggested ways of resolving this fidelity-consistency trade-off for an arbitrary 3D GAN include incorporating multi-view consistency or geometry regularizers~\cite{li20223d,xie2023high}, augmenting training with surrogate mirrored images~\cite{yin20223d}, introducing local features~\cite{lan2023self}, or optimizing camera parameters and latent code simultaneously~\cite{ko20233d}.
+All of these approaches are still optimization-based and require at least a few minutes of inference time per image.
+A concurrent encoder-based work Live 3D Portrait~\cite{Trevithick2023RealTimeRF} also leverages the tri-plane representation for high-fidelity reconstruction while relying on a self-constructed generator instead of EG3D and skipping the latent code prediction part.
+Our work solves the inversion for the pretrained, frozen EG3D generator and addresses face manipulation due to the use of the latent space.
+Additionally, in~\cite{Trevithick2023RealTimeRF}, the training pipeline is reversed compared to ours.
+Starting from the random latent code, they generate synthetic images from EG3D to train the encoder.
+In contrast, we pass real and synthetic images through the encoder to generate latent codes.
+Another work, EG3D-GOAE~\cite{yuan2023make}, concurrent to ours, modifies the internal features of EG3D instead of tri-planes directly.

-\textbf{Applications of GAN encoders.} While being developed for inversion, convolutional encoders for GANs can compress a lot of information about the domain distribution and be used as a proxy.
-For instance, some of the recent works employ them for pre-training for semantic segmentation~\cite{baranchuk2021label}, face recognition~\cite{sevastopolsky2022boost}, and as a generic prior~\cite{you2023unified,nitzan2022mystyle}.